Russia's hybrid war against Ukraine | DW | 18.02.2022

 Mercenaries, cyber-attacks, targeted disinformation — Russia no longer depends on classical methods of warfare in its campaign to destabilize Ukraine.

 In the past week alone, Ukraine has seen unprecedented cyber-attacks against both the defense ministry and two large Ukrainian banks: PrivatBank and JSC Oschadbank.
 Individual customers and the whole online banking system were affected.
 This coincided with reports from the frontline in eastern Ukraine of intensified clashes between Russian-trained rebels from Luhansk and Donetsk and Ukrainian army forces.
-Also: reports that the Russian parliament is on the verge of recognizing these self-pronounced people's republics.
+There have also been reports that the Russian parliament is on the verge of recognizing these self-pronounced people's republics.

 These are just some examples of the skirmishes in the hybrid war that Russia has been fighting against Ukraine for eight years now.
 The world has largely looked the other way and for the people of Ukraine, it has just become part of everyday life.
 "In hybrid warfare what is very important to remember is that non-military methods play a central role,” says Margarete Klein, a researcher with the Berlin-based German Institute for Security Affairs (SWP) who specializes in Eastern Europe.